jorg-gradwohl/Cyberlab/README.md

 This project is built to simulate the day-to-day workflows of a real-world Security Operations Center (SOC).
 From log collection and threat detection to alert creation and response testing, the lab provides a safe and flexible space to build SOC-style skills using both local and cloud-based systems.

-The setup evolves over time and includes virtual machines, Docker containers, custom scripts, and eventually cloud-connected agents and honeypots — all with the goal of developing a deep, practical understanding of how modern environments are monitored and secured.
+The setup evolves over time and will include physical and virtual machines, Docker containers, custom scripts, and eventually cloud-connected agents and honeypots — all with the goal of developing a deep, practical understanding of how modern environments are monitored and secured.

-Everything in this lab is designed to be reproducible, self-managed, and fully documented — whether it's running on physical machines, virtual machines, or cloud instances.
+Everything in this lab is designed to be reproducible, self-managed, and fully documented.

 ---